 Annual Antony Dale Lecture

 Jonathan Meades, writer, television presenter, wit and critic

 His latest project, still in development: brutalism, its precursors, its denigration, its gradual revival.
 Followed by drinks in the Royal Kitchen.
 Entrance: ticket only – £10, including a glass of wine.
 You can download an application form here.
 The pdf is interactive, so you may type your details in and print it, or print out a form and fill in by hand.

 9 April 2014 (please note change of date)

 John Small Lecture (after the AGM)

 • Unless otherwise specified, lectures take place on Wednesdays at City College, Pelham Street, Brighton BN1.
 They all start at 7pm.
-We have adopted the Breeze Brasserie in Trafalgar Street as our preferred post-lecture watering hole, where you can talk to the speaker over a drink and meet the Society’s officers and trustees.
-Entrance is free to members – please remember your membership card.
-Guests and non-members are charged £3 to defray the considerable costs of the lecture series.
+We have adopted the Prince George as our preferred post-lecture watering hole, where you can talk to the speaker over a drink and meet the Society’s officers and trustees.
+Entrance is free – please remember your membership card.
+All are welcome to provide a donation to defray the considerable costs of the lecture series.
 City College offers full wheelchair access, good public transport connections and ample parking nearby.
 Read more...